Georgina Herrera

-Georgina Herrera (born 23 April 1936 – 13 December 2021) was a Cuban writer of poetry, novels and short stories.
+Georgina Herrera (23 April 1936 – 13 December 2021) was a Cuban writer of poetry, novels and short stories.
 She also wrote drama and scripts for radio and television series, as well as for film.

 Biography

-Georgina Herrera was born in Jovellanos, the capital of Matanzas Province, Cuba.
+Georgina Herrera was born on 23 April 1936 in Jovellanos, the capital of Matanzas Province, Cuba.
 She began writing when she was nine years old, and when she was 16 her first poems were published, in such Havana periodicals as El País and Diario de la Tarde.
 As Miriam DeCosta-Willis has noted of Herrera's work, "Many of her later poems capture the pain and loneliness of her growing-up years", during which she endured poverty, an absent father and the death of her mother when she was 14.

 Aged 20, Herrera moved to Havana in 1956, and worked as a domestic; it was in the homes of her wealthy employers that she met writers, who encouraged her to publish.
 Early in the Cuban Revolution she became involved with the "Novación Literaria" movement, and began working as a scriptwriter at the Cuban Institute for Radio and Television.

 She married the novelist Manolo Granados, and they had two children, though later divorced.
 According to multiple sources, she died on 13 December 2021 in Havana.